jbornemann/containers-quickstarts/s2i-play/README.md

 #### Binary Source

 Instead of referencing a git repository, the content can be provided directly to the OpenShift build process using a binary source build.

 The first step is to obtain the source code containing the builder.
 Once the code has been obtained, navigate to the folder containing the Play Framework *Dockerfile*, and execute the following command to start a new image build using the binary source strategy:

 ```
-oc new-build registry.access.redhat.com/rhel7.2 --name=s2i-play --strategy=docker --from-dir=. --binary=true --follow=true
+oc new-build registry.access.redhat.com/rhel7.2 --name=s2i-play --strategy=docker --from-dir=. --binary=true
 ```

 Let's break down the command in further detail